Dental Crown Cost Vancouver2025-12-17T17:39:33+00:00

 • Crown Build-up: If there is too little tooth structure left, a build-up is necessary to help support the crown.
 This is an additional cost on top of the crown itself.

 • Crown Removal: Also, if you have an existing dental crown, your dentist will have to remove it first before getting a new one done.
 This is another expense on your end that will increase the total cost.
+Learn more about replacing a dental crown.

 How Can I Pay for a Crown?